Robin's Comics Log

 You know all the nice things I said about YJ '19?
 Yeah none of that applies here.
 I can understand what the writer was trying to do, but mocking the same fans who are supposed to buy the comics isn't the smartest decision imo.
 Are you trying to sell nostalgia or not?

-Plot aside, and my biggest issue with it, is how it tries so hard to call out sexism (and racism, and homophobia, etc etc.) that it goes right back into being sexist towards its characters.
+Overall plot aside, my biggest issue with it is how it tries so hard to call out sexism (and racism, and homophobia, etc etc.) that it goes right back into being sexist towards its characters.
 Did Cassie and Cissie ever had a conversation that did not involve the guys?
 Either in a negative or positive way.
 Reducing Cassie into being boycrazy is just as bad as what sexist writers have done with her character over the years.

 And ignoring Cissie's character completely just to make her seem like the voice of reason, like she is a "girls girl" unlike Cassie.
 While also not caring at all about people who are supposed to be her friends?
 I think genuine arguments got lost in the way it was presented.